Corrective Services NSW

-Corrective Services NSW (CSNSW) is an executive agency of the Government of New South Wales, Australia.
-CSNSW is responsible for the state's prisons and a range of programs for managing offenders in the community.
+Corrective Services NSW (CSNSW) is an executive agency of the government of New South Wales, Australia.
+CSNSW is responsible for the state's prisons and a range of programs for managing released prisoners in the community.
 The state has 36 prisons, 33 run by CSNSW and three privately operated.
 The agency traces its origins back to 1788, when New South Wales was founded as a penal colony.

 The services provided include correctional centre custody of remand and sentenced inmates, parole, pre-sentence reports and advice to courts and releasing authorities, community service orders and other forms of community-based offender supervision.
-Offenders in custody and those supervised in the community are assessed for relevant interventions to reduce their risks of re-offending.
-Corrective Services NSW works in partnership with other government and non-government justice and human services agencies in regard to inmates in custody and offenders in the community.
+People in custody and those supervised in the community are assessed for relevant interventions to reduce their risks of re-offending.
+Corrective Services NSW works in partnership with other government and non-government justice and human services agencies in regard to people in custody and supervised people in the community.

 The agency head office is located in the City of Sydney.